jonassvalin/ReadingList/README.md

 #Eventure
-This is a simple reading list built using a Ruby on Rails RESTful API
+This is a simple reading list API built using Ruby on Rails

 ##Copyright disclaimer
-This website was built in educational purposes and is not meant to infringe on any copyrights or be monetized in any way.
-If any of the image resources belong to you and you want them to remove, please let me know.
+This API was built in educational purposes and is not meant to infringe on any copyrights or be monetized in any way.
+If any of the resources belong to you and you want them to remove, please let me know.

+Inspired by codeschool "Surviving APIs with Rails"

 ##TODO
 - Lots of things